mayurk06/Target_Discovery_Workflow_GWAS/README.md

 Contains the in progress pipeline work for reproducible workflows.

 # TODO
+1. Integrate remaining individual workflow files into the nextflow pipeline.
-1. Refactor code to allow for maximum flexibility of inputs/outputs
+2. Refactor code to allow for flexibility of inputs/outputs